Controlled-access highway: Slovakia

-There is another type of road called road for motor vehicles (cesta pre motorové vozidlá in Slovakian) and the speed limits on these roads range from 90 to 130 km/h (but most are limited to 100 km/h).
+There is another type of road called road for motor vehicles (cesta pre motorové vozidlá) and the speed limits on these roads range from 90 to 130 km/h (but most are limited to 100 km/h).
 They are built as dual carriageways with a few sections being single carriageways.
 Some motorways that are single carriageways are labeled as "roads for motor vehicles".